Experienced Immigration Lawyer for Employers

 The general purpose of PERM is to demonstrate that offering a position to a foreign worker will not displace U.S. workers who have the minimal qualifications for the job in question.

 Although often completed in conjunction with employee-driven visa applications, the PERM application itself is employer-driven.
 Employers must conduct recruitment and test the marketplace for minimally qualified U.S. workers.
 We will advise you on the steps you must go through in order to complete the recruitment requirement.

-Basing Our Representation on Long Experience
+We Base Our Representation on Long Experience

 Our attorneys have extensive immigration law experience and have been helping employers through the alien labor certification process through the many legal, regulatory and procedural changes that have affected the program over the years.